DJNicoco/COMP-359_Assignment-3-Final/README.md

 #### 4. Main.cpp file
 - This file contains the main function which allows us to interact with the program as a whole.
 - Allows us to add family members interactively.

+#### 5. Technology used:
+- Visual Studio 2019

 ## Results